 Another pantry essential are open bins or baskets.
 This is where we put everything that can’t be easily emptied into a clear container.
-As you analyze the things you have pulled out, decide if you need tiered shelving for cans, lazy susans for hard to reach corners, big baskets for Costco sized packages, etc. Because we want our pantry space not only be functional, but beautiful as well, try to keep the looks of the products consistent.
+As you analyze the things you have pulled out, decide if you need tiered shelving for cans, lazy susans for hard to reach corners, big baskets for Costco sized packages, etc. Also, consider dedicating a specific bin or basket for backstock items.
+Because we want our pantry space not only be functional, but beautiful as well, try to keep the looks of the products consistent.

 Tip #4 - Put everything back in.
 Empty packaged items into your new bins and containers.
 Keep like things together.
 Do you have a way to keep spreads and bread by your toaster?
 Can you keep teas by your mugs and tea kettle?
 What do you use the most?
 Make sure it gets the prime real estate and put less used items up high or down low.
-More unsightly packaged items that don’t make sense to empty into their own container can go in solid bins or baskets (did you buy lots of different chips for the Superbowl?
+More unsightly packaged items that don’t make sense to empty into their own container can go in solid bins or baskets (did you buy lots of different chips for the Super Bowl?
 Or leftover candy from movie night?).

 Tip #5 - Label!
 Label!
 Label!
 You can write directly on the container with chalk markers, use a label maker, order custom vinyl, or print labels off your computer…but labels will help you (and more importantly, all those less invested in your beautiful new space) to keep things where they belong.